How to Buy eLearning Content for Your LMS (And Not Regret It Later)

-- Science of Microlearning: Research shows employees are interrupted every 11 minutes so our courses average 7:12.
+Science of Microlearning: Research shows employees are interrupted every 11 minutes.
+So, our courses average 7:12 minutes.

-- The Ebbinghaus Forgetting Curve: Describes the theory that the human brain has a decreasing ability to retain information over time.
-This is why we offer training reinforcement which is a series of quizzes days, weeks, and months after the training event with our HSI LMS.
-(And we include it for free when you buy our content!)
+The Ebbinghaus Forgetting Curve: The theory that the human brain has a decreasing ability to retain information over time.
+Therefore, we offer training reinforcement with a series of quizzes days, weeks, and months after the training event using our HSI LMS.
+(We include it for free when you buy our content!)

 What unique attributes does the couch include?
 (Features)

 Modern couches can come with a surprising variety of features: